mantidproject/mantid/dev-docs/source/ISISReflectometryInterface.rst

   - creates an :code:`EventPresenterFactory`;
   - passes this to the :code:`BatchPresenterFactory` constructor so it can create the child :code:`EventPresenter` when needed;
-  - passes this to the :code:`MainWindowPresenter` constructor ready for making a Batch when needed.
+  - passes this to the :code:`MainWindowPresenter` constructor, which accepts a :code:`BatchPresenterFactory`, ready for making a Batch when needed.

 - When required, we then create a Batch: